Deep-Thoughts42/BeatBlocks/README.md

 # BeatBlocks
 Blockin the beats

+## Hackathon Blockchain hackathon project for Canada's Hack the North

 ## Inspiration
 Welcome to *BeatBlock*!
 Our application lets users create, buy, and sell NFT beat music via blockchain and trading crypto.